FAQ 1: When can I apply?

 A certified copy of these documents in the original language must be included along with the translated documents and transcript.

-In addition to the application fees, banks frequently charge fees for a bank transfer, which are deducted by the bank from the transferred amount.
-The application fees differ from bank to bank.
-Ask about the fees before the transfer and add them on to the application fees in the transfer.
+If applicants decide to pay the application fee by bank transfer, they have to be aware that banks frequently charge fees for a bank transfer, which are deducted by the bank from the transferred amount.
+The transfer fees differ from bank to bank.
+Applicants should ask about the fees before the transfer and add them on to the application fees in the transfer.